-Just outside the show lounge on Deck 5, The Bar is a social hub where a band or DJ provides music for dancing, plus activities during the day.
-All beverages are served at no additional cost throughout the Silversea fleet, with the exception of premium selection from The Connoisseurs List.
-Farther forward on this deck is a small casino and the ship’s elegant boutiques.
+Just outside the show lounge on Deck 5, Dolce Vita, formerly The Bar, is a social hub where a band or DJ provides music for dancing, plus activities during the day.
+All beverages are served at no additional cost throughout the Silversea fleet, and though it has a new name, Dolce Vita still retains its Silver Spirit-esque decor added during a 2012 refit (and that’s just fine with us).

 Silver Cloud Pools, Spa & Fitness